Hantavirus: A Potentially Deadly Disease

 Mice can fit through a hole the size of a dime.
 Is your house properly protected?

 Experts in the pest control industry use steel wool to fill in open cracks and gaps.
 This is because rodents can gnaw through foam, rubber, or even wood barriers.
-Steel wool is your best option for rodent-proof exclusion or building out rodents.
+Steel wool is your best option for rodent-proof exclusion.

 In most cases, a sealant isn’t enough to keep rodents from entering the home.
 That’s why Victor® traps are easy, convenient tools for trapping rodents – and getting rid of them for good.
-Victor® has been making mousetraps for over 115 years and knows that no two rodent infestations are the same.
+We have been making mousetraps for over 115 years and we know that no two rodent infestations are the same.
 When choosing a trap, you’ll want to consider the type of rodent you’re up against and location of the infestation.
-Decide which trap is best for you at victorpest.com.
+We offer a range of solutions from snap traps to electronics to help you find what works best for you.

 Anyone in a rodent infested environment should avoid direct contact with rodents and their urine or droppings by wearing gloves.
 Wash gloved hands prior to removing gloves.
 Because the disease can be transferred through the air, a face mask is highly recommended.